Peyton Elizabeth Lee

-On January 14, 2021, it was announced that Lee would play the titular role in Doogie Kameāloha, M.D., a reboot of Doogie Howser, M.D. that airs on Disney+.

-Personal life
+Early life and education

 Born in New York City, she moved to Manhattan Beach, California, and began acting at the age of 10.

 Lee is half Chinese on her father's side; her father is actor Andrew Tinpo Lee, whom she describes as "one of the major reasons why I have become an actor."
 Her mother, Jennifer Dormer Lee, is a psychologist.
 She has an older sister and a younger brother.

+In September 2022, Lee enrolled at Columbia University in New York City.